NEU-SNS/intl-iot/encryption/README.md

 We use python3 unless otherwise specified.

 ## Usage
-The Jupyter Notebook [analyze_one_pcap.ipynb](analyze_one_pcap.ipynb) provides steps to parse a pcap file and label each flow as one of the four data types (encrypted, text, media, unknown).
+The Jupyter Notebook [encryption_sample.ipynb](encryption_sample.ipynb) provides steps to parse a pcap file and label each flow as one of the four data types (encrypted, text, media, unknown).

 `encryption.sh` is an equivalent to the Jupyter Notebook, which can be run directly in the terminal.

 ```
 Usage: ./encryption.sh in_pcap out_csv ek_json

-Example (run sample pcap): ./encryption.sh samples/traffic.pcap output/traffic.csv output/traffic.json
+Example: ./encryption.sh sample.pcap sample.csv sample.json
 ```
 The sample code intends to demonstrate how we processed a single file.
-One should adapt the code in their clusters environment to proccess the whole dataset (traffic of 34,586 experiments).
+One should adapt the code in their cluster environment to process the whole dataset (traffic of 34,586 experiments).

 ### Input